-Goodwin Sands MCZ was formally designated in May 2019.
+Goodwin Sands MPA was formally designated as a marine conservation zone in May 2019.

-The site contains a number of features, including moderate energy circalittoral rock and Ross worm (Sabellaria spinulosa) reefs.
+The site contains a number of features, including moderate energy circalittoral rock and Ross worm (S. spinulosa) reefs.

 Animal-dominated moderate energy circalittoral rock is found primarily on shaded vertical rock faces within the eastern and southern sections of the site.
-This feature supports a range of species including bryozoans, pink sea fans, cup corals, anemones, soft corals, sponges, sea squirts and red algaes, as well as commercially important shellfish and fish.
+This feature supports a range of species including bryozoans, pink sea-fan, cup corals, anemones, soft corals, sponges, sea squirts and red algaes, as well as commercially important shellfish and fish.
 The distribution of S. spinulosa depends upon the underlying habitat and these species are often co-located with coarse sediment.

 Subtidal sand and subtidal coarse sediments occur throughout the site, and the distribution of subtidal sand is particularly concentrated in the west of the site where it makes up the Goodwin Sands themselves.
 These subtidal sediments are home to a range of species including flatfish, polychaetes, and bivalve molluscs.
-In particular, blue mussels occur in the south of the site and are themselves a designated feature of the MCZ.
+In particular, blue mussels occur in the south of the site and are themselves a designated feature of the MPA.
 The site also includes designation for English Channel outburst flood features.
 These are evidence of a megaflood that occurred approximately 200,000 years ago leading to the separation of England from mainland Europe.
 The features being assessed within this document are displayed in Table 7.

-This assessment considers the interaction between bottom towed fishing gears and the moderate energy circalittoral rock and the Ross worm (Sabellaria spinulosa) reef features.
-For the purposes of this assessment, Ross worm (Sabellaria spinulosa) reef features will be treated in the same way as Annex I reef: biogenic features detailed throughout the assessment.
+This assessment considers the interaction between bottom towed fishing gears and the moderate energy circalittoral rock and the Ross worm (S. spinulosa) reef features.
+For the purposes of this assessment, Ross worm (S. spinulosa) reef features will be treated in the same way as Annex I reef: biogenic features detailed throughout the assessment.
 The remaining features and outstanding fishing gear interactions for this site will be assessed in the next stage of assessments, along with the remaining MMO-led sites, referred to as Stage 3 sites.

-Figure 11 shows the distribution of designated features within the MCZ.
-Table 7 shows the designated features of the MCZ and related conservation objectives for the individual features.
+Figure 11 shows the distribution of designated features within the MPA.
+Table 7 shows the designated features of the MPA and related conservation objectives for the individual features.

-Table 7: Conservation objectives for designated features of the Goodwin Sands MCZ23 with the features currently assessed highlighted in green.
+Table 7: Conservation objectives for designated features of the Goodwin Sands MPA with the features currently assessed highlighted in green (Defra et al., 2019c).

-Designated feature Conservation objective English Channel outburst flood features Subject to natural change, remain in favourable condition, meaning that: Its extent is stable or increasing; and Its structure and functions, its quality, and the Subtidal coarse sediment composition of its characteristic biological communities (including the diversity and abundance of species forming part of or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate.
-Subtidal sand Any temporary deterioration in condition of a habitat feature is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
-Blue mussel beds Any alteration to that feature brought about entirely by natural processes is to be disregarded.
-Moderate energy circalittoral rock Subject to natural change, be brought into favourable condition, meaning that: • Its extent is stable or increasing; and • Its structure and functions, its quality, and the composition of its characteristic biological communities (including the diversity and abundance of species forming part of or inhabiting the habitat) are sufficient to Ross worm (Sabellaria spinulosa) reefs ensure that its condition remains healthy and does not deteriorate.
-Any temporary deterioration in condition of a habitat feature is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery.
-Any alteration to that feature brought about entirely by natural processes is to be disregarded.
+Designated Conservation objective feature Conservation objective English Channel outburst flood features Subject to natural change, remain in favourable condition, meaning that: • its extent is stable or increasing; • its structure and functions, its quality, and the Subtidal coarse sediment composition of its characteristic biological communities (including the diversity and abundance of species forming part of or inhabiting the habitat) are sufficient to ensure that its condition remains healthy and does not deteriorate; Subtidal sand any temporary deterioration in condition of a habitat feature is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery; and Blue mussel beds any alteration to that feature brought about entirely by natural processes is to be disregarded.
+Moderate Subject to natural change, be brought into favourable energy condition, meaning that: circalittoral rock its extent is stable or increasing; its structure and functions, its quality, and the composition of its characteristic biological communities (including the diversity and abundance of species forming part of or inhabiting the habitat) are sufficient to Ross worm (S. spinulosa) reefs ensure that its condition remains healthy and does not deteriorate; any temporary deterioration in condition of a habitat feature is to be disregarded if the habitat is sufficiently healthy and resilient to enable its recovery; and any alteration to that feature brought about entirely by natural processes is to be disregarded.